smpanaro/more-ane-transformers/README.md

 ...
 ```

-**That model is tiny.** Sometimes the results are a bit silly.
+That model is tiny—sometimes the results are a bit nonsensical.
 You can run larger models for better results:
 |Model|Parameters|Size|Download|
 |--|--|--|--|
 |gpt2|124M|250MB|[link](https://github.com/smpanaro/more-ane-transformers/releases/tag/v0-2023-April-02)|